Le Havre Normandy, France Travel Guide

 Extend your stay for overnight or two in Honfleur or Bayeux.
 This helps with thorough D-Day beach visits or relaxed town immersion.

 Dedicate a full day or overnight stay to Rouen, Normandy's historic capital.
-Afterward, explore the scenic Seine River valley.
+Afterward, explore the scenic Seine The valley of the river.

 To completely appreciate Mont Saint-Michel, consider an overnight stay nearby.
 This experience avoids large day-trip crowds.